Requirements Analysis Techniques with Example

 • Has a number of activities to be performed in some order

-• Creates value of some kind for the customer
+• Creates value for the customer

 Requirement Analysis Techniques